Fine motor activities after stroke can help improve hand and finger mobility.

 While most hand therapy exercises can be dry and boring, MusicGlove is a high-tech home therapy system that incorporates gaming and music into your hand exercises.
 It’s clinically proven to improve hand function in just 2 weeks because patients are motivated to achieve higher repetition of finger exercises.

 4. Tabletop exercises

 Whenever you’re sitting at a table, it’s a great time to do some hand exercises.
 You can use various household items like coins or pens to do a variety of training with your fine motor skills.
-For example, the pen spin is a fine motor skill activity used by physical therapists.
+For example, the pen spin is a fine motor skill activity used by occupational therapists.

 5. Moving beans

 If you have any raw beans in your pantry, pour some onto a table and practice moving them into a cup, one by one.
-While this might be mundane, it’s a common physical therapy exercise for fine motor skills.
+While this might be mundane, it’s a common occupational therapy exercise for fine motor skills.